-A new system for patent protection and enforcement in Europe
+A new system for patent protection and enforcement in Europe is coming

-A new system for patent protection and enforcement in Europe has arrived.
-On 1st June 2023 the Unitary Patent (UP) opened bringing with it new options for patent proprietors to protect their inventions and enforce their patents in Europe.
+A new system for patent protection and enforcement in Europe is on the horizon.
+In June 2023 the Unitary Patent (UP) will arrive bringing with it new options for patent proprietors to protect their inventions and enforce their patents in Europe.

-The Unitary Patent provides a single, unitary and indivisible patent right covering multiple European states.
-A new court system called the Unified Patent Court (UPC) has also been set up to have exclusive jurisdiction for most matters relating to Unitary Patents.
+The Unitary Patent will provide a single, unitary and indivisible patent right covering multiple European states.
+A new court system called the Unified Patent Court (UPC) will also be set up to have exclusive jurisdiction for most matters relating to Unitary Patents.

-Under the pre-existing European patent system a European Patent (EP) is granted centrally and then validated to produce separate national patent rights in individual states.
+Under the current European patent system a European Patent (EP) is granted centrally and then validated to produce separate national patent rights in individual states.
 This results in multiple patents that are separately enforceable in individual countries before different national courts and using different rules of procedure.

-The new UP does not replace the current EP.
-Rather, it provides proprietors with the additional option of having a UP that has unitary effect in a large number of the states of the European Union (EU).
-The resulting Unitary Patent is enforceable as a single patent in the UPC potentially avoiding the need for litigation in multiple European jurisdictions.
+The new UP will not replace the current EP.
+Rather, it will provide proprietors with the additional option of having a UP that has unitary effect in a large number of the states of the European Union (EU).
+The resulting Unitary Patent will be enforceable as a single patent in the UPC potentially avoiding the need for litigation in multiple European jurisdictions.

-With the advent of this new system patent proprietors need to choose how they wish to protect their inventions in Europe.
-On grant of their European patent application, proprietors now have the choice whether to obtain a UP or national validations of an EP or a combination of both.
-Patent proprietors also need to consider whether they wish their pre-existing and future EPs to fall under the jurisdiction of the UPC.
+With the advent of this new system patent proprietors will need to choose how they wish to protect their inventions in Europe.
+On grant of their European patent application, proprietors will have the choice whether to obtain a UP or national validations of an EP or a combination of both.
+Patent proprietors will also need to consider whether they wish their pre-existing and future EPs to fall under the jurisdiction of the UPC.